docker/docs/docker-hub/github.md

 > *Note:*
 > Automated Builds currently require *read* and *write* access since
-> [Docker Hub](https://hub.docker.com) needs to set up a GitHub service
+> [Docker Hub](https://hub.docker.com) needs to set up a GitHub webhook.
-> hook.
-We have no choice here, this is how GitHub manages permissions.
+> We have no choice here, this is how GitHub manages permissions.
 > We do guarantee nothing else is touched in your account.

 To set up an Automated Build of a repository on GitHub, you need to